Harshit2783/Harshit2783/README.md

 ## 💻 Software Engineer | 🧩 Problem Solver | 🌐 Backend-focused

-I'm a recent Computer Science graduate passionate about building reliable web applications and scalable backend systems.
+I'm a recent IT graduate passionate about building reliable web applications and scalable backend systems.
 I focus on writing clean, maintainable code and applying core software engineering principles to real-world problems.

 I'm actively seeking entry-level **Software Engineer / SDE** roles where I can contribute to production codebases and grow within an engineering team.